Ab initio modeling of nonequilibrium dynamics in superconducting detectors and qubits: Appendix

-\subsection{Density Functional Theory calculations}
+\subsection{Density functional theory calculations}

-We employed the Quantum Espresso code \cite{giannozzi2017advanced} to compute the structural, electronic, and harmonic phonon properties of bulk NbN using first-principles DFPT.
+We employed the Quantum Espresso code \cite{giannozzi2017advanced} to compute the structural, electronic, and harmonic phonon properties of the bulk materials using first-principles DFPT.
 The exchange-correlation functional was described by the Perdew-Burke-Ernzerhof (PBE) \cite{perdew1996generalized} version of the generalized gradient approximation (GGA) in combination with optimized norm-conserving Vanderbilt pseudopotentials \cite{schlipf2015optimization, hamann2013optimized}.
 The convergence threshold for the self-consistent field was set to $10^{-10}$ Ry for the energy difference between consecutive electronic steps and structural relaxations were performed until the forces on each atom were less than $10^{-6}$ Ry/\AA.
-A plane-wave kinetic energy cutoff of 80 Ry was used, along with an $18\times18\times18$ k-point grid and a Methfessel-Paxton smearing \cite{methfessel1989high} of 0.3 Ry to sample the Brillouin zone for self-consistent calculations.
-Such a large electronic smearing is needed to avoid imaginary frequencies in the harmonic DFPT calculation of phonon properties, as disorder, impurities, and anharmonic effects are not accounted for.
+A plane-wave kinetic energy cutoff of 80 Ry was used for all materials except Ta, where 140 Ry was used, along with an $18\times18\times18$ k-point grid and a Methfessel-Paxton (MP) smearing \cite{methfessel1989high} of 0.02 Ry to sample the Brillouin zone for self-consistent calculations.
+For NbN, the MP smearing had to be set to 0.2 Ry to avoid imaginary frequencies in the harmonic DFPT calculation of phonon properties, as disorder, impurities, and anharmonic effects are not accounted for.
 As can be appreciated in Fig.~\ref{fig:DFT}, the calculated phonon dispersion compares well to experimental data~\cite{christensen1979phonon}.
+Spin-orbit coupling effects were included for Pb and Ta.

-For phonon calculations, we employed a $6\times6\times6$ q-point grid and a threshold of self-consistency of $10^{-14}$ Ry to obtain the dynamical matrices within the harmonic approximation.
-To interpolate the electronic and phononic properties onto finer grids, we utilized the Electron-Phonon Wannier (EPW) code \cite{lee2023electron} using Nb $s, p, d$ and N $p$ orbitals as starting projections for the Wannierization.
+For phonon calculations, we employed a $6\times6\times6$ q-point grid ($8\times8\times8$ for Ta) and a threshold of self-consistency of $10^{-14}$ Ry to obtain the dynamical matrices within the harmonic approximation.
+To improve convergence for NbN and Pb, we interpolated the electronic and phononic properties onto finer grids utilizing the Electron-Phonon Wannier (EPW) code \cite{lee2023electron}.
 Specifically, interpolation to fine grids of $30\times30\times 30$ for both electrons and phonons was performed to obtain isotropic Eliashberg spectral functions $\alpha^2F(\Omega)$.